 A Heartfelt Gift

-William McDermott is the youngest person to donate to the Islands Trust Conservancy.
+William Holzapfel is the youngest person to donate to the Islands Trust Conservancy.
 At six years old, his gift came as nickels, dimes and quarters; it was a portion of his allowance.
 William wants to save habitat.
 His favourite spot on Salt Spring Island is the beach on Price Road, where he spends hours trekking, collecting shells and rocks, and poking around on beaches and in tide pools.

 Donations like William’s are such an inspiration!
 Large or small, these gifts help to ensure that future children will be able to experience the same joy of losing themselves in the wonders of the outdoors.